freddejn/go-note/README.md

 ## TODO

-- [] Make so that notes can be added just by typing go-note "note"
+- [ ] Make so that notes can be added just by typing go-note "note"
+- [ ] Fix error handling
+- [ ] Fix so that categories can be created

 ```
 notes